lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ## SerializePrivateKey and DeserializePrivateKey {#sec-serialize-privkey}

-The serialization routine for keys simply concatenates the fixed-length private keys of the component signature algorithms, as defined below:
+The serialization routine for keys simply concatenates the private keys of the component signature algorithms, as defined below:

 ~~~
 Composite-ML-DSA.SerializePrivateKey(mldsaSeed, tradSK) -> bytes

-Explicit Input:
+Explicit Inputs:

   mldsaSeed  The ML-DSA private key, which is the bytes of the seed.